homeland-market/reviews/README.md

 ## Overview
 <p align="center" height="200"><img src="https://i.imgur.com/RKP8Bpo.png"></p>

-This interactive ratings and reviews module is the ideal solution for displaying customer product feedback.
+This interactive ratings and reviews module is the ideal solution for displaying customer's feedback.
 The application has a strong focus on user interaction, allowing reviews to be filtered, sorted, and searched in a variety of different ways (see [Features](#features) for more info).
 The component is fully responsive right out of the box, allowing for seamless integration across all media platforms.
 For further information on how to get started, please see the conveniently named [Getting Started](#getting-started) section below.

 ## Features